versatica/mediasoup-demo/ts-server/README.md

 ### `npm run watch`

-It runs the server in "development" mode with [nodemon](https://nodemon.io/) and transpiles TypeScript to JavaScript automatically when changes are made (so the server is restarted).
+It runs the server in "development" (AKA "watch" mode) mode with [nodemon](https://nodemon.io/) and transpiles TypeScript to JavaScript automatically when changes are made (so the server is restarted).

 It cannot be used with the `TERMINAL` environment variable set to "true" as explained above (doing it will literally crash the server).